 - 1. Invasive species should only be chipped back into areas where non-native species are already present to avoid and minimize the risk of spreading invasive species. - 2.
-Equipment, tools, boots etc. must all be cleaned of dirt and debris before arriving on site to prevent import of weed seed into the parks.
+Equipment, tools, boots etc. must all be cleaned of dirt and debris before arriving on site to prevent import of weed seed into Camp Butano Creek.